-The majority of LAPIS Survey respondents work in offices with more than 25 attorneys on staff (56.6%).
-Almost one-third of the respondents work in offices with 10 or fewer attorneys on staff-13% with 6 to 10 attorneys, and 17.3% with 5 or fewer attorneys (see Figure 16).
-Most of the respondents hold non-supervisory positions (60.6%), although almost a quarter are supervising attorneys (24.2%).
-The Focus Group participants include 24% who are supervisors, and another 16% who are General Counsel or Executive Directors.

-Figure 16 Number of Attorneys at Survey Respondents' Workplace
+$^{53}$ An additional 1.5% each indicated their employer as "Prosecutor" and "Prosecutor's Office."
+Approximately 1.0% each also indicated their employer as the Attorney General and the Assistant United States Attorney.
+Since these offices also do civil legal ticipants, nearly one-third worked in a legal services office (32%), and were divided equally between public defenders' offices (16%) and public interest/civil rights law offices (16%). vi.
+Size of employer and position held The majority of LAPIS Survey respondents worked in offices with more than 25 attorneys on staff (56.6%).
+Almost one-third of the respondents worked in offices with 10 or fewer attorneys on staff-13% with 6 to 10 attorneys, and 17.3% with 5 or fewer attorneys (see Figure 16).
+Most of the respondents held non-supervisory positions (60.6%), although almost a quarter were supervising attorneys (24.2%).
+The Focus Group participants included 24% who were supervisors, and another 16% who were General Counsel or Executive Directors.
+Figure 16.
+Number of Attorneys at Survey Respondents' Workplace vii.
+Diversity in the public interest workplace The LAPIS Survey respondents indicated that most of the cowork it is unclear whether these respondents were working in a criminal prosecutorial position.